golovach-ivan/Correct-by-Construction/competitors/kadena.md

 **Pact is an interpreted language**.
 Pact sources saved in ??blockchain?? (no compilation step) and interpreted during ???.
 For any function definition in a Pact module, any subsequent call to another function is inlined (???when???: before typecheck/verify/exec).
 Pact module loading to resolve all references in advance, meaning that instead of addressing functions in a lookup table, the function definition is directly injected (or “inlined”) into the callsite. where the code is always available.

 **Pact is Turing-incomplete language**.
 Pact prohibits recursion and unterminated loops (recursion is detected when smart-contract modules are loaded into the blockchain).
 Pact does support operation on list structures via *map*, *fold* and *filter*, but since there is no ability to define infinite lists, these are necessarily bounded.
+Bitcoin Script is Turing-incomplete too.

+Pact does not need to employ any kind of cost model like Ethereum’s "gas" to limit computation.
+The lack of recursion also means Pact	can	aggressively	inline	function	calls	at	module	load	time,	 boosting	performance.

 **Pact is database-focused language**.

-modeling and maintaining database schemas.

-Pact presents a database metaphor.
+Blockchain data	in	Pact	interpreted as	named tables,	which	have	a key-row structure,	support	 schemas,	and	support	a	versioned,	columnar	history.
+Smart Contracts are like stored procedures over database that save checked invariants and .

+In Pact, tables can be guarded by a module, preventing direct access to the table, and allowing the module to define a coherent and safe data-access API.

 **Atomic execution**.
 A single message sent into the blockchain to be evaluated by Pact is atomic: the transaction succeeds as a unit, or does not succeed at all.